legacyLD/rails-pet-lab/docs/part-4.md

 Three types of stretch challenges lay before you.
 Pick and implement any set(s) you find interesting.

-#### Circumnavigate the Site for User Experience
+#### Circumnavigate the Site for owner Experience

-Practice using path helper methods by adding `link_to`s to help users move among the pages of your site.
+Practice using path helper methods by adding `link_to`s to help owners move among the pages of your site.
 Consider adding:
   * a link to the owner index from the owner show page
   * a link to the owner's show page from the list of their pets
   * a link to the owner's list of pets from the pet show page